Hamish Macbeth: Character

 Hamish Macbeth is the eldest of seven siblings and has three brothers and three sisters.
-His parents are crofters and as the eldest son, Hamish is expected to contribute to his family's income.
+His parents are crofters and, as the eldest son, Hamish is expected to contribute to his family's income.
 He lives in Lochdubh's police station and keeps some sheep and chickens and grows some vegetables.
 He is occasionally guilty of poaching a salmon, sometimes for himself, but often as a gift or bribe for others.

 Hamish has a reputation for laziness.
-He loves the town of Lochdubh (meaning 'black lake' (loch) in Gaelic and pronounced Lokh-DOO) and is content and at peace with his life and lacks ambition.
+He loves the town of Lochdubh (meaning 'black lake' (loch) in Gaelic and pronounced Lokh-DOO) and is content and at peace with his life despite his lack of ambition.
 Of great concern to Hamish and his fellow villagers is the threat of possible closure of Lochdubh's police station, something his superior and archenemy, Chief Inspector Blair, would like to see.
 Hamish avoids promotion, occasionally even deliberately destroying attempts to give him recognition for his accomplishments.
 His position as "local bobby," sees him sometimes left out of official investigations and he must often work outside official channels, as the detectives from neighbouring Strathbane CID do not appreciate his help.
 Despite this, it is Hamish's natural "Highland curiosity" and local knowledge and intuition that combine to solve crimes.

 Early in the series, Hamish has an on-again, off-again romance with Priscilla Halburton-Smythe, the daughter of a wealthy local landowner.
 The romance ultimately ends in a broken engagement because of her sexual coldness; thereafter, his luck with women, including Elspeth Grant, a reporter with whom he has a relationship, continues to be poor.
 Hamish is very attached to his pets, first his dog Towser, then in later books his dog Lugs (Scots for "ears") and a "domesticated" wildcat named Sonsie (Scots for "cheeky").

 Hamish is tall and thin.
 He has hazel eyes and long eyelashes and fiery red hair.

 Setting

 The fictional village of Lochdubh is set in the real county of Sutherland.
-Although Lochdubh and the neighbouring town of Strathbane are fictional places, the series refers to real Scottish towns such as Dornoch, Dingwall and Inverness.
+Although Lochdubh and the neighbouring town of Strathbane are fictional places, the series refers to real Scottish towns such as Dornoch, Dingwall, and Inverness.